lunchbag/hugo-blog/content/posts/building-an-app-freelancing-and-living-abroad.md

 ## "Proper" use of time abroad

-I sometimes questioned how we were spending our time.
+I occasionally questioned how we were spending our time.
 We were in an enviable situation living in a new country with much to discover yet we were spending almost all our time working on our computers.
 Was that pretty lame?
 Was it considered squandering our opportunity here?
-I would often try to to de-glorify our travels abroad because I felt guilty for not doing more "fun" things that were typical of a vacation.
+I would sometimes try to to de-glorify our travels abroad because I felt guilty for not doing more "fun" things that were typical of a vacation.

 But this wasn't a vacation!
 It was a challenge to explain our situation to people and equally difficult to convey that we were having a great time just going to a coffee shop to work for 4 to 6 hours a day whenever possible.
 The freedom to work endlessly on a passion project is something that is fun, luxurious, and normally out-of-reach for us.

+I eventually realized these feelings showed that for whatever reason, I was much too concerned about what people were thinking of us.

 In the end, we are not leaving Fukuoka as strangers to the city.
 We saved a lot of the sightseeing and day trips for when my parents visited which ended up being a fantastic decision since we were able to share all the joys of new discoveries together.
 Justin and I effectively ate our way through Fukuoka which is surely our favorite way of getting to know a new place.
-We did what makes us happy and <span class="highlight">it comforts me knowing that regardless of what that might be, we are growing and learning continuously</span>!

 # Reflection: The Good Parts